 ● write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences

 ● use discussion in order to learn; they should be able to elaborate and explain clearly their understanding and ideas

 ● are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.

 National Curriculum Programmes of Study are covered across the school.
 They are planned and delivered by teachers to inspire and challenge our pupils.
 Transcription and composition skills are progressive, enabling children to consolidate learning and acquire new skills as they journey through the school.
 Pupils learn to write accurately and coherently, adapting their language and style in, and for, a wide range of contexts, purposes and audiences.
 Across the school, the following Eastfield Writing Process is followed for each genre.

 In key stage 2, pupils are required to write with a fluent and joined style of handwriting.
 Grammar is planned and taught progressively across key stage 2 and embedded within the teaching of specific genres of writing.
-Spelling is taught as a dedicated weekly session using the Alpha to Omega and the No-Nonsense spelling programmes.
+Spelling is taught as a dedicated weekly session using the No-Nonsense spelling programme.
 In daily literacy lessons pupils are taught the requisite skills to write competently across a broader range of genres with purpose.
 Pupils are taught to use

 high-quality language features, often unpicked from the study of the class text.
 In key stage 2 pupils produce six pieces of independently completed, final drafts over the year.